 Understanding the Buyer Journey

 I have mentioned this because each stage needs different types of content and you need to prepare it.
-If you have created a new solution not available in the market, it is no good to just put out ads promoting the features of the product as nobody knows they need it in the first place.
-Of course, if you are an electrician everyone knows they will need one at some point, so your collaterals just need to focus on your reviews, trustworthiness, and pricing.
+Whether you need to prepare for each stage will depend upon you products and business.
+If you have created a new solution, not available in the market, you will need to first convince potential customers they need the product.
+It won’t work to go straight ahead and put out ads promoting the features of the product.
+Whereas, if you are an electrician everyone knows they will need one at some point, so your collaterals should primarily focus on your reviews, trustworthiness, and pricing.

-Not only do you need to prepare that content, if you want to market more effectively you will keep contact information for potential customers, identify where they are on that buyer journey and try to nudge them along it with more helpful content.
+At the same time, if you want to market more effectively, you will need to get contact information for potential customers, identify where they are on that buyer journey, and try to nudge them along it with more helpful content.

 It is possible, but most of your customers won’t come onboard with just one touch from your brand.
-They will need a multitude of exposures, and because of this you should have campaigns that are multi-channel.
-If you put a Facebook ad, then follow it up with a mail drop, and a phone call.
+They will need a multitude of exposures, and, because of this, you should have campaigns that are multi-channel – If you put a Facebook ad, then follow it up with a mail drop, and then a phone call.

 Freelancer Marketplace Sites

 Once you have completed the above your biggest worry will become managing all your customer payments.
-Go to hoofpay.com to discover how a card payments solution can make it so much easier to get more sales and manage those payments.
+Hoof’s payment solution makes it so much easier to get more sales and manage those payments.